 Using Version Control in Studio Pro

-1. In the Open App dialog box, click Create New App, or select File > New App.
+2. In the Select App dialog box, click Create New App.

-3. In the App Settings dialog box, set Enable online services to Yes.
-This option creates a Team Server repository and a Developer Portal app.
+4. In the App Settings dialog box, make sure that Enable online services is set to Yes.
+This option creates a remote (Team Server) repository and an app in Apps of the Mendix Portal.

 The app is created on the Team Server, and a working copy is created in the App directory.
 This is opened in Studio Pro so that you can start working immediately.